mbcrump/mbcrump-blog/_posts/2018-01-31-azure-tips-and-tricks89.md

 ```

-As stated in the code, we now have access to the token from our **imageSAP** policy that we created in the Azure Portal.
+As stated in the code, we now have access to the token from our **imageSAP** policy that will generate our signature that gives us access to the image for the specified time.
+We could then see the image once we go to the site.

 I hope this helps!

 ## Want more Azure Tips and Tricks?